apache/druid-website-src/druid-powered.md

 * [Druid : Vagrant Up (and Tranquility!)](http://brianoneill.blogspot.com/2015/09/druid-vagrant-up-and-tranquility.html)
 * [Kinesis -> Druid : Options Analysis (to Push? to Pull? to Firehose? to Nay Nay?)](http://brianoneill.blogspot.com/2015/09/kinesis-druid-options-analysis-to-push.html)

+## mParticle

+At [mParticle](https://www.mparticle.com/) we have deployed Druid across our entire reporting stack.
+Druid has enabled us to ingest over 8.5 billion events daily while supporting reliably low latency queries.
+We have also enabled our support team and customers even greater insight into their data by exposing (controlled) queries to Druid via Looker.

 ## MZ

 * [Druid Meetup @ MZ video](https://www.youtube.com/watch?v=zCk2BV9mQ0Y)